-Akeeba Backup 4.2.2 and later can notify you on backup start, finish and -sometimes- on backup failure using push notifications delivered through the third party application Pushbullet.
+Akeeba Backup can notify you on backup start, finish and -sometimes- on backup failure using push notifications delivered through the third party application Pushbullet.
 Push messages are delivered to all your devices running the Pushbullet client software including smartphones and tablets (iOS, Android, Windows) as well as laptops and desktops (Windows, Linux, Mac OS X).